SiebertT/EnterpriseLinux2017/report/Task 02 DNS/report dns 02.md

 The goal of this task is to learn DNS configuration and the BIND role.

-## Test plan DNS task 02
+## Test plan DNS 02

 - Execute `vagrant status`
 - Execute `vagrant up pu001`
 - Execute `vagrant up pu002`
 - Log in to the server with `vagrant ssh pu001`
 - execute `dig @192.0.2.10 pu001.avalon.lan` or `dig @192.0.2.10 pu002.avalon.lan` on either machine
-- Run the test runbats.sh on both machines with sudo rights
+- Run the test _runbats.sh_ on both machines with sudo rights

 ## Procedure/Documentation DNS 02